Best Photo Frame Apps for Old iPads and Tablets

 If your family uses Google Photos – and most families do, even Apple households – this is the path of least resistance.

-There’s no dedicated “frame mode,” but you don’t need one.
-Open Google Photos, go to your shared album, start a slideshow (swipe up on any photo → cast or slideshow option depending on your version).
+There’s no dedicated "frame mode," but you don’t need one.
+Open Google Photos, go to your shared album, start a slideshow (swipe up on any photo, then cast or slideshow depending on your version).
 Combine this with setting Auto-Lock to Never, and it just runs.

-What I don’t: The slideshow controls are basic.
+The tradeoff: slideshow controls are bare-bones.
 No weather overlay, no clock, no motion detection.
-And on really old iPads (iPad Air 1), it can be sluggish.
+And on really old iPads (iPad Air 1), it can get sluggish after a few hours.

 Smart Photo Widget + Photo Slideshow (Free)

-What I don’t: Only pulls from local photos.
-If you want cloud sync, you’ll need to make sure your iCloud or Google Photos downloads to the device first.
+The catch is it only pulls from local photos.
+So if you want cloud sync, your iCloud or Google Photos library needs to download to the device first.
+Not a dealbreaker, just something to set up once.

-Fotoo was built specifically for this use case.
-It connects to Google Photos, Dropbox, OneDrive, or local storage, and turns your tablet into a proper photo frame with extras.
+Fotoo was built specifically for this use case, and you can tell.
+It connects to Google Photos, Dropbox, OneDrive, or local storage, and turns your tablet into something that genuinely feels like a dedicated photo frame rather than a repurposed slideshow.

-The free version includes continuous slideshow, clock and weather overlay, and a motion sensor (the screen dims when nobody’s nearby and wakes up when you walk past).
-Premium ($5 one-time) removes the logo and adds scheduling.
+The free version gets you continuous slideshow, a clock and weather overlay, and a motion sensor – which is the feature that sold me on it.
+The screen dims when nobody’s around and wakes back up when you walk past.
+No schedule to configure, no remembering to turn it off at night.
+Premium ($20 one-time) removes the Fotoo logo and adds scheduling if you want finer control.

 Note: Fotoo is primarily an Android app.
 On iPad, it may not be available or may have limited features.
 Check the App Store before planning around it.